 You may have already learnt that it’s easier to attract your ideal client than to pursue that ideal client.
 You may have also noticed that it’s easier to sell to someone who already believes in your brand, rather than trying to convert someone who may be sceptical.

 These observations represent cases in which the easy way turns out to be the best way.

 You may have also realised that it’s easier to market your brand to a broad audience than to identify, find and market to your ideal client (or target audience).
 In this case, the easy way is the wrong way.
 Sure, you may eventually find the people who are most receptive to your brand’s message, but the time and money you spend getting there may be too much for your business to bear.

 The niche is where it’s at…in almost every market targeting situation.
 And for this reason, the creation of an ideal client profile is a must for reaching, touching and retaining all the right people.

 An ideal client profile is the personification of the qualities of a person who will be most likely to value your brand proposition, listen to your message, invest in your brand, refer others to your brand, and remain loyal to your brand.
 You may already know someone who embodies these traits; or you may still be in search of this person.
-Either way, we’re going to delve more deeply into the different ways to define your brand’s ideal client profile.
+Either way, it's important to make this person as real as possible.

 This is what an Ideal Client Profile should be to you…